arnavgautam/TreeHacks2015/HOLs/HOL-ASPNETAzureWebSites/HOL.md

 	_Adding the Customer controller with scaffolding_

 1. Click **Add** to create the new controller for **Customer** with scaffolding.
-Visual Studio will then generate the controller actions, the Customer data context and the views.
+Visual Studio will then generate the controller actions, Customer data context and the views.

 	![After creating the Customer controller with scaffolding](Images/customer-scaffolding.png?raw=true)